- Our program uses “state of the industry” computer-aided drafting software including AutoCAD, Revit and SketchUp.

 - Our downtown location combines the dynamics of an urban campus setting with the close proximity to future employment.
 Over 50 architectural firms are within blocks of our campus.

 In a classroom resembling a typical architectural firm, students will be immersed in the world of Architectural Technology.
-They will learn what’s required to design a building with computer-aided design (CAD) technology from practicing architects.
-Students will learn to work effectively with architects and engineers to produce construction drawings for use by contractors.
+They will learn what’s required to design a building with computer-aided design (CAD) and building information modeling (BIM) technology from practicing architects.
+Students will learn to work closely with architects and engineers to produce construction drawings for use by contractors.

 - Minneapolis College’s Architectural Technology Program will prepare you for a career working with Architects, Engineers, Contractors and product suppliers in the Architectural Industry.